 Free Accommodation Travel Bloggers – How to get Press Trips

-Although travel blogging is becoming a more widely recognised way to fund your travel, it is still a relatively new way to promote travel in the world of business and marketing.
+Although travel blogging is becoming a more widely recognized way to fund your travel, it is still a relatively new way to promote travel in the world of business and marketing.

 Steps new Travel Writers should take to Secure Press Trips